jaspervdj/jaspervdj/posts/2017-06-19-zurihac-plays.md

 ![](/images/2017-07-04-key-voting-01.png)

 We divide the time in sample intervals.
-The length of the sample interval is can be tweaked per game.
+The length of the sample interval can be tweaked per game.
 Let's imagine it is 10ms for our example.

 ![](/images/2017-07-04-key-voting-02.png)